-Division Net Budget (£m) Actuals to Date (£m) Forecast (£m) Forecast Variance (£m) Policy, Programmes and Performance 5.3 1.9 5.0 (0.3) Elections Service 0.9 0.1 0.9 - Croydon Digital and Resident Access 31.9 13.9 31.7 (0.2) Chief People Officer 3.5 1.3 3.5 - Asylum Seekers and Homes for Ukraine - (5.9) - - Central ACE 0.4 0.4 0.3 (0.1) Total ACE (General Fund) 42.0 11.7 41.4 (0.6) Public Health Grant Ringfenced Services - 2.9 - -
+Division Net Budget (£m) Actuals to Date (£m) Forecast (£m) Forecast Variance (£m) Policy, Programmes and Performance 4.7 2.8 4.3 (0.4) Elections Service 0.3 0.1 0.3 - Croydon Digital and Resident Access 32.2 16.6 31.7 (0.5) Chief People Officer 3.5 2.0 3.5 - Central ACE 0.1 0.5 0.1 - Covid Grants - 0.1 - - Total ACE (General Fund) 40.8 22.1 39.9 (0.9) Public Health Grant Ringfenced Services - 5.0 - -

-4.25 At period 5, the ACE directorate has a General Fund forecast underspend of £0.6m (1.4%) against a budget of £42.0m.

-Policy, Programmes & Performance Division - £0.3m forecast underspend

-4.26 Recruitment is continuing into the new staffing structure for the Policy, Programmes and Performance Division.
+- 4.27 At period 7, the Assistant Chief Executive directorate has a General Fund forecast underspend of £0.9m (2.2%) against a budget of £40.8m. - Policy, Programmes & Performance Division £0.4m forecast underspend - 4.28 Recruitment is continuing into the new staffing structure for the Policy, Programmes and Performance Division.
 The forecast underspend is owing to periods of vacancy of some posts in the new structure.

-Elections Service - breakeven position

-4.27 There is a breakeven forecast against budget for the Council's core Elections Service.

-Croydon Digital and Resident Access Division - £0.2m forecast underspend

-- 4.28 Underspends in Concessionary Travel are forecast owing to staff vacancies and a favourable final concessionary travel settlement for the year. - 4.29 The Digital and Resident Access Division is undergoing a review to assess the achievability of in-year MTFS savings for staffing and IT contracts.

-Chief People Officer Division - breakeven position

-4.30 There is a breakeven forecast against budget for the Chief People Officer Division.

-Asylum Seekers and Homes for Ukraine funding - breakeven position after movement in reserves
+The budget has reduced by £1.2m from Period 5 owing to the movement of the Coroner's Service and Resilience Team to the SCRER directorate. - Elections Service breakeven position - 4.29 There is a breakeven forecast against budget for the Council's core Elections Service. - Croydon Digital and Resident Access Division £0.5m forecast underspend - 4.30 Underspends in Concessionary Travel are forecast owing to staff vacancies and a favourable final concessionary travel settlement for the year. - 4.31 The Digital and Resident Access Division is undergoing a review to assess the achievability of in-year MTFS savings for staffing and IT contracts. - Chief People Officer Division breakeven position - 4.32 There is a breakeven forecast against budget for the Chief People Officer Division. - Central Assistant Chief Executive breakeven position - 4.33 There is a breakeven forecast against budget for Central Assistant Chief Executive. - Public Health Division breakeven position in ringfenced grant after movement in reserves - 4.34 It is currently forecast that Public Health will contribute £3.7m to ring fenced Public Health reserves at the end of 2023-24.

-- 4.31 The Council has received Asylum Dispersal Scheme grant funding in 2023-24 of £0.9m.
-The unspent grant of £0.3m in 2022-23 has been carried forward to fund ongoing expenditure in 2023-24. - 4.32 The Council carried forward unspent grant under the Homes for Ukraine scheme of £5.5m, of which £1.3m is ringfenced for educational purposes.
-This will be used to fund ongoing expenditure in 2023-24 and beyond.

-Central Assistant Chief Executive - £0.1m forecast underspend

-4.33 Underspends owing to periods of staff vacancies and lower than expected running expenses.

-Public Health Division - breakeven position in ringfenced grant after movement in reserves

-- 4.34 It is currently forecast that Public Health will contribute £4.0m to ring fenced Public Health reserves at the end of 2023-24. - 4.35 A Council wide task and finish group has been set up to address underspends in the Public Health Grant (for the current year and the accumulated balance on the balance sheet as an earmarked Public Health reserve from underspends in previous years) by identifying appropriate commissioning opportunities.
+4.35 A Council wide task and finish group has been set up to address underspends in the Public Health Grant (for the current year and the accumulated balance on the balance sheet as an earmarked Public Health reserve from underspends in previous years) by identifying appropriate commissioning opportunities.
+The movement from the previous period (£1.3m) is a direct result of the work of the group, as it reviews and identifies new funding opportunities and reshapes delivery opportunities.